huruifeng/BrainDataPortal/README.md

        ```
      - Setup the proxy service (Nginx server) (Example configuration file [bdpvite_nginx](bdpvite_nginx)):
        ```bash
-       # if you are using the Ubuntu/Debian system
+       # if you have "/etc/nginx/sites-available" folder in the system (e.g., Ubuntu/Debian system)
        # Create and edit /etc/nginx/sites-available/BrainDataPortal

-       # if you are using the RHEL/CentOS system
+       # if you have "/etc/nginx/conf.d/" folder in the system(e.g., RHEL/CentOS system)
        # Create and edit /etc/nginx/conf.d/BrainDataPortal.conf

        server {

-           # Make sure THE PORT IS NOT USED!
+           #You can user another port, Make sure THE PORT IS NOT USED by other conf file!
            listen 80;
            server_name localhost;